Learning Center

 After the middle is planned, move on to the ending.
 Remind students that the character’s problem (from the middle) can’t just continue to get worse—there has to be a resolution (an ending).
 And while resolutions don’t have to be happy, they are necessary.

-Although this approach (planning the middle and end before the beginning) may seem contradictory to what many teachers learned, an elaborate setting and detailed characters are not imperative ingredients for a story.
-With little more than a first name and a stated location, a writer can generate an engaging story centered on finding a solution to a major problem.
+Although this approach (planning the middle and end before the beginning) may seem contradictory to what many teachers learned, an elaborate setting and detailed characters are not imperative ingredients for writing narratives.
+With little more than a first name and a stated location, a writer can generate an engaging story centered on finding a solution to a major problem for any narrative type of writing.

 #3: Introduce the 3 problem types